zhacatomn/tictactoe-govtech/README.md

   - `alert (string | null)`: a string if there is an alert message to be sent, otherwise `null` to indicate that the alert should be cleared
 - `endGame`: Signals to the clients that the game has ended, with relevant information.
 Sends the following:
   - `reason (string)`: the reason why the has ended (Either by the game ending naturally or a player disconnecting)

+In additional to websockets, the server also has one `GET` route:

+- `[GET] /server/createRoom`: creates a new room for a client.
+Returns the following:
+  - `roomId (string)`: The room ID of the newly created room

+2 main entities are being managed throughout the backend: `Player` and `Room`. `Player` essentially represents the connected users, while `Room` represent the game sessions.
+They are simply managed using Javascript Maps, as opposed to a DBMS.
+The primary reason for this is that the lifecycle of each entity is extremely short:

+- Each `Player` is only alive for as long as the user is connected to the socket
+- Each `Room` is only alive for as long as the game session is on-going.
+(The moment a game ends, the `Room` is destroyed)

+**Relationship**: Each `Player` must be in 0 or 1 rooms, and each `Room` must have 0, 1, 2 players.